-As of December 31, 2020, the Company has two distribution centers: its own CEDIS, with an approximate area of 42,000 m2 located in Mexico City, the urban center where most of its stores are located today; and another CEDIS, leased for an approximate area of 2,400 m2, an area occupied by a warehouse and platforms, located in the city of Guadalajara, destined to cover the needs of the new stores opened since 2016 in Guadalajara and its surroundings.
-About 76% of the products are distributed through these distribution centers.
+As of December 31, 2022, the Company has three distribution centers: its own CEDIS, with an approximate area of 42,000 m2 located in Mexico City, the urban center where most of its stores are located today; and another CEDIS, leased for an approximate area of 2,400 m2, an area occupied by a warehouse and platforms, located in the city of Guadalajara, destined to cover the needs of the new stores opened since 2016 in Guadalajara and its surroundings; and a third owned CEDIS that was inaugurated in 2022 in Monterrey to serve stores located in the northern zone with an approximate area of 1,600 square meters.
+About 80% of the products are distributed through these distribution centers.
 It is expected that in the future an even greater proportion of the products will be distributed.
 We believe that having a good distribution network allows us to have a better supply and quality of fresh, cold and dry products throughout the chain and allows us to negotiate better prices with suppliers, who will be able to deliver their products in one location instead of sending them to different locations.
 Currently, the CEDIS in Mexico City, has storage rooms for fresh, cold and dry products in the same location.
 We estimate that it currently has sufficient capacity for distribution to approximately 100 stores.
-This CEDIS currently serves 55 stores located in the metropolitan area of Mexico City and the central zone of the country.
+This CEDIS currently serves 65 stores located in the metropolitan area of Mexico City and the central zone of the country.